StackVista/stackstate-cli/generated/stackstate_api/docs/MonitorRuntimeMetrics.md

 NewMonitorRuntimeMetricsWithDefaults instantiates a new MonitorRuntimeMetrics object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetHealthStatesCount

+`func (o *MonitorRuntimeMetrics) GetHealthStatesCount() int32`

+GetHealthStatesCount returns the HealthStatesCount field if non-nil, zero value otherwise.

+### GetHealthStatesCountOk

+`func (o *MonitorRuntimeMetrics) GetHealthStatesCountOk() (*int32, bool)`

+GetHealthStatesCountOk returns a tuple with the HealthStatesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHealthStatesCount

+`func (o *MonitorRuntimeMetrics) SetHealthStatesCount(v int32)`

+SetHealthStatesCount sets HealthStatesCount field to given value.

+### HasHealthStatesCount

+`func (o *MonitorRuntimeMetrics) HasHealthStatesCount() bool`

+HasHealthStatesCount returns a boolean if a field has been set.

+### GetUnmappedHealthStatesCount

+`func (o *MonitorRuntimeMetrics) GetUnmappedHealthStatesCount() int32`

+GetUnmappedHealthStatesCount returns the UnmappedHealthStatesCount field if non-nil, zero value otherwise.

+### GetUnmappedHealthStatesCountOk

+`func (o *MonitorRuntimeMetrics) GetUnmappedHealthStatesCountOk() (*int32, bool)`

+GetUnmappedHealthStatesCountOk returns a tuple with the UnmappedHealthStatesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnmappedHealthStatesCount

+`func (o *MonitorRuntimeMetrics) SetUnmappedHealthStatesCount(v int32)`

+SetUnmappedHealthStatesCount sets UnmappedHealthStatesCount field to given value.

+### HasUnmappedHealthStatesCount

+`func (o *MonitorRuntimeMetrics) HasUnmappedHealthStatesCount() bool`

+HasUnmappedHealthStatesCount returns a boolean if a field has been set.

 ### GetUnknownCount